NeodarZ/umosapicpp/README.md

 # Configuration

-You can move example file in `~/.config/umosapi/config.txt`.
+You can move the [example file](https://git.neodarz.net/pro/umosapicpp.git/tree/config.txt) in `~/.config/umosapi/config.txt`.

 The key `swaggerui` is the path of the `swagger-ui` folder.
+The other keys speak by themself.

 # Documentation